mjbrusso/sfmlEnterText/README.md

 # sfmlEnterText
-Sample code for entering text in a game in C ++ with SFML
+Sample code for entering text in a game in C++ with SFML
 ## Build

 ```c++